wesrice/rest-easy/README.md

 REST Easy
 =========

-REST Easy is a plugin for Craft (http://buildwithcraft.com) that allows for enteration with Craft via a simple API.
+REST Easy is a plugin for Craft (http://buildwithcraft.com) that allows for integration with Craft via a simple API.

 ## Setup
 1. Install and enable the plugin